stackbit-projects/rotem-in-the-globe-c6e97/content/pages/index.md

   - type: HeroSection
     elementId: homepage-hero-1
     colors: colors-a
-    title: Welcome to Rotem in the Globe
+    title: Welcome to Rotem in the globe
     text: "Thanks for stopping by!
 Here you can find all the recent and cool places I've traveled in the past years Have fun \U0001F30F\n"
     actions:
       - type: Button